Easiest 3-Day Osaka Itinerary If You’ve Never Visited

 Located a few blocks north of Dotonbori is Amerikamura, known for its mix of vintage fashion, indie boutiques, and street art.

-I loved passing by this area, and reminded me a bit of Hongdae in Seoul, with a more alternative and laid-back feel.
+I loved passing by this area, and it reminded me a bit of Hongdae in Seoul, with a more alternative and laid-back vibe.

-There’s a mix of secondhand stores, local, and international brands lining the streets.
+There’s a mix of secondhand stores, local, and international brand shops lining the streets.

-At the center is Triangle Park (Sankaku Park), a small but always busy meeting area.
+At the center is Triangle Park (Sankaku Park), a small but always busy meeting area of mostly younger gens.

 Most of these sites are in the Tennoji district, south of the Namba area.